Purdue-Perl-Mongers/purdue-perl-mongers.github.io/README.md

-# website
+# WEBSITE

-The Website for Purdue Perl Mongers
+The Website for Purdue Perl Mongers, using BootStrap to make a more modern site

+## TODO

+Most of the page is static, with only the coming events changing.
+Either make that dynamically-generated via AJAX from the Meetup or statically with templates.
+(Using CGI or the like on purdue.pl is not yet planned.)

+## CHANGELOG

+20170209 DAJ Removed Intro To R, Added Gizmo's Async talk